mwolson/node-style-guide/Readme.md

 ## No nested closures

-Use closures, but don't nest them.
+Use closures, but don't nest them overly.
 Otherwise your code will become a mess.

 *Right:*